Petersen's theorem: Extensions

+Each edge belongs to some perfect matching in cubic bridgeless graphs

+Schönberger strengthened Petersen's theorem in 1934 by showing that each edge of any cubic bridgeless graph belongs to some perfect matching.

 Number of perfect matchings in cubic bridgeless graphs

 It was conjectured by Lovász and Plummer that the number of perfect matchings contained in a cubic, bridgeless graph is exponential in the number of the vertices of the graph n.